authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 1. Start with the DNS domain found in the RFC5322.From header in the message.
 Define this DNS domain as the Asserted Domain.

-2. If the message for which the indicator is being determined specifies a selector value, use this value for the selector.
+2. If the message for which the indicator is being determined specifies a selector value, use this value for the selector (see #bimi-selector).
 Otherwise use the value 'default' for the selector

 3. Clients MUST query the DNS for a BIMI TXT record at the DNS domain constructed by concatenating the selector, the string '_bimi', and the Asserted Domain.
 A possibly empty set of records is returned.

 4. Records that do not start with a "v=" tag that identifies the current version of BIMI are discarded.

-5. If the set is now empty, the Client MUST query the DNS for a BIMI TXT record at the DNS domain constructed by concatenating the selector, the string '_bimi', and the Organizational Domain (as defined in [DMARC]) corresponding to the Asserted Domain.
+5. If the set is now empty, the Client MUST query the DNS for a BIMI TXT record at the DNS domain constructed by concatenating the selector 'default', the string '_bimi', and the Organizational Domain (as defined in [DMARC]) corresponding to the Asserted Domain.
+A custom selector that does not exist falls back to default._bimi.<organizationalDomain>, and not <selector>._bimi.<organizationalDomain>.
 A possibly empty set of records is returned.

 6. Records that do not start with a "v=" tag that identifies the current version of BIMI are discarded.